rb643/fieldtrip_restingState/Output/README.md

 ## Comparing pairwise connections within every band
 The figures below show the outcome of pairwise permutations for every connection across groups and across the five frequency bands.
-Lower triangles shows p-values of each connection comparison.
-The upper triangle indicates which connections survive FDR correction for multiple comparisons.
+Thus, every cell in this matrix represents one connection between two electrodes.
+Lower triangles shows p-values of each permutation comparison.
+The upper triangle indicates which connections survive FDR correction for multiple comparisons (with one indicating a significant difference and zeros indicating no significant differences).
 Clicking on the figures opens an embeded file that can be navigated.

 ### Delta Band WPLI Connectivity
 <div>